DSR-RHIT/creating-reproducible-reports/pages/002_pre-workshop-hw.md

 - Save this file using the name `.Renviron` in the *rr-workshop* project directory (folder)
 - When creating new projects in the future, copy the `.Renviron` file to the main directory of the new project

-Restart RStudio
+- Restart RStudio

+To install a package:

 - In the lower right pane, select Packages -> Install
 - In the dialog box, type *readr*
 - Check the box to install dependencies
-- Select Install
+- Install

 If all goes well with the package installation, the software will report that the readr package is installed successfully in the R folder you created earlier.
 Your should see something like this: